Keysight/cyperf/deployment/gcp/deploymentmanager/controller_and_agent_pair/README.md

 ## How to Deploy:
 A configuration File [YAML] and Templates [Python] are used for this Deployment.
 However, users can also use standalone Python Templates from the gcloud console for this Deployment.
 ### Deployment pre-requisites:
-1. Download following files from OpenIxia.
+1. Download following files from github.
 2. From gcp console, open cloud shell window and upload bellow files.
 - [cyperf_controller_and_agent_pair_new_vpc.py](cyperf_controller_and_agent_pair_new_vpc.py)
 - [cyperf_controller_and_agent_pair_new_vpc.py.schema](cyperf_controller_and_agent_pair_new_vpc.py.schema)